-Stassi Schroeder’s Brother Nikolai Begs Lisa Vanderpump, Faith Stowers & Bravo To Give Her ‘One More Chance’
+Stassi Schroeder’s Brother, Nikolai, Begs Lisa Vanderpump, Faith Stowers & Bravo To Give Her ‘One More Chance’

 Following Faith’s recent interview in which she detailed how she was treated when she was on Vanderpump Rules, Stassi posted a public apology for her past behavior and admitted that she does not expect her former co-star to forgive her.
 Still, her little brother made a hard pitch to try to get forgiveness for her.

-Stassi, who recently put a downpayment on a $1.7 million Hollywood Hills home for her and her fiance Beau Clark, not only lost her TV show but also her publicist, multiple brand deals, and her wine line in the aftermath of the scandal.
+Stassi, who recently put a down payment on a $1.7 million Hollywood Hills home for her and her fiance, Beau Clark, not only lost her TV show, but also her publicist, multiple brand deals, and her wine line in the aftermath of the scandal.

-While Stassi’s days on Vanderpump Rules are now done after eight seasons, her brother Nikolai has appeared on the Bravo reality show several times in the past.
+While Stassi’s days on Vanderpump Rules are now done after eight seasons, her brother has appeared on the Bravo reality show several times in the past.
 Most recently, the teen turned up this season for his big sister’s engagement party at Lisa Vanderpump’s house, where, in a weird editing move, it was made to appear that veteran cast member Scheana Shay was flirting with him.